 When I think about this lady, I can't help thinking about the warnings that the apostle Paul gives us in Ephesians 4:26-27 (AMP): "When angry, do not sin; do not ever let your wrath (your exasperation, your fury or indignation) last until the sun goes down.
 Leave no [such] room or foothold for the devil [give no opportunity to him]."
 Instead of "getting over it quickly," as one translation says, this woman nursed her anger and held fast to it until it festered inside of her and destroyed her from within.
 Her ungodly behavior also invited satanic attack, because the devil can use our sin to bring about greater evil.

 After Paul talks about the destructiveness of anger and bitterness in Ephesians 4, he goes on to say: "Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 And do not grieve the Holy Spirit of God, with whom you were sealed for the day of redemption." (v.
 29-30 NIV) My resentful neighbor planned her own downfall when she began speaking ill of her loved ones, and wishing them harm.
 Her words grieved God's Spirit, and they opened the door for the Destroyer to come into her life to "steal, kill, and destroy."
 (John 10:10)

-Maybe you're thinking right now about how impossible it can seem to forgive those who deeply hurt you.
-Let me assure you that if you are a follower of Christ, you have heavenly resources at your disposal to "fight the good fight."
-(1 Timothy 6:12) The Spirit of the living God abides in you continually, and He equips you with the same awesome power that raised Christ from the dead.
+Maybe you are thinking right now about how impossible it can seem to forgive those who deeply hurt you.
+Let me assure you that if you are a follower of Christ, you have heavenly resources at your disposal to "fight the good fight of the faith [in the conflict with evil]."
+(1 Timothy 6:12 AMP) The Spirit of the living God abides in you continually, and He equips you with the same awesome power that raised Christ from the dead.
 (Ephesians 1:19-20) As you make the decision to walk in love and forgiveness, the Spirit Himself enables you to carry out the Lord's will.

 Prayer: Lord, I thank You that through the blood of Christ, You have forgiven all of my sins.
 Give me a heart like Yours so that I can extend that same forgiveness to others.
-When I'm tempted to remain angry or bitter toward anyone, remind me of what it could cost me.
+When I am tempted to remain angry or bitter toward anyone, remind me of what it could cost me.
 Thank You for the divine love that Your Spirit continually pours into my heart!
 (Romans 5:5)